Why is this survey important? What difference will it make?

 COMPASS results will help government and public health officials identify areas of concern and emerging trends in youth health.
 The end-goal is to develop new programs and policies that will make a positive difference.

 Healthy kids tend to do better academically than less healthy kids.
-To that end, COMPASS aims to promote the long-term success of Ontario youth.
+To that end, COMPASS aims to promote the long-term success of Canadian youth.

 How can schools use the results?

 The COMPASS project aims to inform schools about what policies, programs, and resources are effective in promoting healthy lifestyles for Canadian youth.
 The School Health Profile is meant to inform the school whether its existing programs and policies are supporting healthy students, and whether any changes to policies and programs translate into changes in student health.